rustfoundation/foundation.rust-lang.org/news/q1-2024-recap-from-rebecca-rumbul.md

 **Publications:**

-In Q1, we announced two sets of new members: Lynx, XFusion, and SpruceID in [January](https://foundation.rust-lang.org/news/rust-foundation-new-member-announcement-xfusion-lynx-spruceid/) and Trace Machina and Veecle in [February](https://foundation.rust-lang.org/news/rust-foundation-new-member-announcement-trace-machina-veecle/).
+In Q1, we announced two sets of new members: Lynx, xFusion, and SpruceID in [January](https://foundation.rust-lang.org/news/rust-foundation-new-member-announcement-xfusion-lynx-spruceid/) and Trace Machina and Veecle in [February](https://foundation.rust-lang.org/news/rust-foundation-new-member-announcement-trace-machina-veecle/).
 We followed a new format for both member announcements, which has made the process more streamlined and efficient overall.

 As mentioned above, in February, we had the pleasure of [detailing](https://foundation.rust-lang.org/news/second-security-initiative-report-details-rust-security-advancements/) the many accomplishments realised through our Security Initiative in a second Security Initiative Report, available [here](https://foundation.rust-lang.org/static/publications/security-initiative-report-february-2024.pdf).
 Thank you to OpenSSF’s Alpha-Omega Project and Platinum Member AWS for their support of this effort to advance the state of security in the Rust language ecosystem.
 Additional thanks to our many collaborators within the Rust Project.

-As described above, we also [announced](https://foundation.rust-lang.org/news/google-contributes-1m-to-rust-foundation-to-support-c-rust-interop-initiative/) Platinum Member Google’s $1M donation in Q1.
+As described above, we also announced Platinum Member Google’s $1M donation in Q1.
 This funding is underwriting a new Rust-C++ interoperability initiative.
 Learn more [here](https://foundation.rust-lang.org/news/google-contributes-1m-to-rust-foundation-to-support-c-rust-interop-initiative/).
 We look forward to sharing a similar announcement of how the $1M donation from Platinum Member Microsoft will be used in Q2.

 We published [a new guest blog](https://foundation.rust-lang.org/news/zama-and-the-future-of-privacy-applications-using-rust/) by Silver Member, Zama in Q1, which focuses on how Zama is involved with the Rust community and specifically about TFHE-rs: Zama’s cryptographic library.
 Guest blogs are a benefit of Rust Foundation membership and are an excellent way for our community to get to know our members and their fellow community members better.
 We are also exploring new ways to offer guest blogging opportunities to members of the community.